j-dunham/openai-cli/README.md

 # OpenAI CLI

-This is a command-line interface (CLI) for OpenAI's GPT-3 API.
+This is a command-line interface (CLI) for OpenAI's ChatGPT API.
 It allows you to interact with the API from your terminal, without needing to use a web browser.

 ## Installation